bhagyashree213/DSA-Practice/README.md

 This program performs a left rotation on an array by one position.

-In a left rotation, the first element of the array is moved to the last position, while all other elements are shifted one position to the left.
+In a left rotation, the first element is moved to the last position.

 **File:** `23_LeftRotateanArray.c`

 ### Example

-For an array:

 ```text
 10 20 30 40 50